pedalpete/it/readme.md

 When a component has it's own get or set method, the component is passed into it's own get method so you can retrieve and set any variables on the component itself.

 As your methods will be functions and are therefore not valid json, create your methods as a node.js module, and provide the path to the module as if you were going to require the module.
 When Favor-it starts-up, it will build it's object and include all your methods via require statements.

+#### Interacting with i2c
+i2c can be a bit special, and I was found it really complicated to understand at first.
+There are a few things that need to happen to interact with an i2c component.

+1) the component 'might' need to be initialized

+2) the component 'might' need to send a series of bits and bytes to the device to get and set

+3) the items that are sent might of a read or write type.

+Therefore, an i2c component has a few special methods
+##### init get set (array)
+each command sent to the i2c bus is expected to be an array.

+The array holds a series of objects, each object representing a single command which is either write or read.

+###### cmd (string) 'write' | 'read' required
+Quite simply this states weather the current command is a write or read command.
+###### byte (hex) required
+This is the address the command needs to be written to.
+###### bytes (array of hex) optional
+This is an array of hex values which will be written to the address
+###### wait (number milliseconds) optional
+Some i2c components require a time period to be passed before the next command can be written.
+The `wait` attribute will pause after the current command is written and will continue with the next command in the array after the alloted time has been waited.

 ### Running Favor-it